gbmhunter/blog/content/electronics/circuit-design/sallen-key-filters/_index.md

 ## Overview

-The Sallen-Key filter is one of the **most popular active 2nd-order analogue filters**[^bib-analog-devices-ch8-analog-filters].
+The Sallen-Key filter is one of the **most popular active 2nd-order analogue filters topologies**[^bib-analog-devices-ch8-analog-filters].
 It can be configured as a low-pass, high-pass, band-pass or band-stop filter.
 Also called a _Sallen and Key_ filter.
 It was first introduced in 1955 by R.P.
 Sallen and E.L.
 Key of MIT's Lincoln Labs, whose last names give this filter it's name.
+It is a _filter topology_, and defines the components and connections between them to realize a 2nd order filter.
+Various _filter tunings_ such as Butterworth, Bessel and Chebyshev can be implemented using the Sallen-Key topology.

 It has low _component spread_ (low ratios of highest to lowest capacitor and resistor values).
 It also has a high input impedance and low output impedance, allowing for multiple filters to be chained together without intermediary buffers.